 - Difficulty breathing

 - Chest lumps under the skin

 Peritoneal mesothelioma symptoms typically share many of the same symptoms as pleural mesothelioma, with additional symptoms including:

 - Sensation of fullness

-- Pericardial mesothelioma shares most of the symptoms of pleural mesothelioma and:
+Pericardial mesothelioma shares most of the symptoms of pleural mesothelioma, including:

 - Heart failure

 - Pressure on the heart

 Mesothelioma Statistics: The Costs of Managing the Disease and Patient